 You draw directly on the screen and see the lines happening right beneath your pencil!

-I’ll be honest here, only very recently did I start using a drawing tablet with a screen and, since I was only used to the non-screened ones, I thought I would have to go through some adaption time.
+I’ll be honest: when I started using a drawing tablet with a screen since I was only used to the non-screened ones, I thought I would have to go through some adaption time.

 You Have A Higher Budget